sudosurmrf/capstone-group-2/README.md

 - 🔒 `GET /projects` returns a list of all projects
 - 🔒 `GET /projects/:id` returns a specific project
+- 🔒 `POST /projects/:id` enrolls the student in the selected course
+- 🔒 `POST /submissions`
+- 🔒 `DELETE /projects/:id` disenrolls the student for the selected course

 ### Assignments